Where Should You Position An Air Purifier? 12 Top Tips

 If you run an ultrasonic humidifier at home, you might have experienced some sort of white dust on your furniture.
 It comes from the humidifier.
 Therefore, you need to run an air purifier to clean the air of the white dust particles.

-Many things determine the air purifier placement.
+Many things determine the placement of a dehumidifier, humidifier, or air purifier.
 But first, consider the design of the purifier a bit.

 It has its air intake in the front, so if you put it behind furniture or other appliances, it will not access the air properly.